 If this column has a value, but no real usernames, then no data collectors will be able to view the case.

 roles (optional): List of user roles whose members can see that case.
-If blank, then all users will be able to see this case, unless users (see above) are specified.
+If blank, then all users will be able to see this case, unless users or enumerators are specified.
 If this column has a value, but no real user roles, then no data collectors will be able to view the case.

 sortby (optional): A numeric value by which cases will be sorted in the Manage Cases menu, from low to high.
 If blank, then they will be first on the list, then sorted by their id.

-The users and roles properties can be used to hide cases from all data collectors.
+The users, roles, and enumerators properties can be used to hide cases from all data collectors.
 To learn more, check out part 4 of this series, section Closing cases.

 |Note that while users and roles are optional in that you don't have to specify these for a case, a case management dataset must include these columns, even if they're empty.
 Otherwise case management will not work correctly.|

 |While the column headers above are the ones used for case management, you can also add additional columns to the cases server dataset.
 We will talk about this more in part 4.|